Display-Lab/psdo/README.md

     * Reference
     * Example Usage (IAO_0000112)
 1. Create an issue for the new term in the tracker for this project.
+1. (if applicable) Add label
+   * 'icebox' indicates store for future discussion, and not ready for implementation
+   * 'needs further discussion' indicates term needs to be fleshed out before implementation

 ### Implementing New Term
 The ground truth file for the ontology is `src/ontology/fio-edit.owl`.